Hair Restoration In Scottsdale AZ

 Platelet Rich Plasma Therapy in Hair Restoration

-At Blume Skin & Body, we have been performing PRP for hair loss as a proactive therapeutic option for male and female patients experiencing hair loss.
-PRP is an exciting non-surgical therapeutic option for patients who wish to stimulate the hair follicles for improved hair regrowth.
+Seeking hair restoration in Scottsdale, AZ?
+At Blume Skin & Body, we have been performing PRP therapy as a proactive therapeutic option for male and female patients experiencing hair loss.
+PRP is an exciting non-surgical therapeutic option for patients who require stimulation of hair regrowth for hair loss conditions.

 In a recent study published in Dermatologic Surgery, physicians in Korea published data supporting the clinical application of PRP in hair restoration.

 Photo Courtesy of Dr. Jeffrey Rapaport, MD, PA

 HOW DOES PRP FOR HAIR LOSS WORK?

 Human blood contains mesenchymal stem cells, and autologous blood products that contain essential and specific growth factors that assist in tissue regeneration and healing.
 Published medical literature from Europe and the United States confirms the safety and use of PRP therapy.
 It has been used as a medial adjunct therapy for over two decades for skin and wound healing.
 PRP therapy has established itself to be effective as a medical treatment modality in the specialty fields of oral surgery, neurosurgery, plastic and cosmetic surgery, sports medicine and orthopedics.
 It has been used extensively in these specialties for the last twenty years with generally positive outcomes and success.
 In the field of hair restoration, evidence supports PRP therapy as a promising treatment option to promote hair growth.
 No claim can be made of its efficacy.
 But it is a promising non-surgical therapeutic option for those patients with hair loss.

 Blood is drawn in our office as though you are having routine blood testing at your primary care physician’s office.
 The blood is spun in a centrifuge and the PRP is separated and removed from the rest of the blood.